WADERS FOR FISHING & HUNTING

 If you will be spending a lot of time in waders or will be fishing in a wide range of environmental conditions, a

-if they fit good, you are likely to not even notice you are wearing them after a little while because they are so
+especially if they fit good, you are likely to not even notice you are wearing them after a little while because

 Gore Tex Stocking Foot Waders